CircuitVerse/CircuitVerse/installation_docs/docker.md

     ```bash
     git clone git@github.com:<username></username>/CircuitVerse.git --recursive
     ```
-    - incase you missed using the `--recursive` during the cloning, then use
+    - Use `git submodule update --init` to get the contents of the submodule if you missed using the `--recursive` option while cloning the repository or if you have already done so.
-        ```bash
-        git submodule update --init
-        ```
-        to clone the contents of submodule
 3. Open `CircuitVerse` directory
 4. Open `Terminal` in the current directory
 5. Run `./bin/docker_run`